UtsavBajracharya/Inventory-Management-Dashboard/README.md

 - **`client/`** — a Next.js (App Router) dashboard UI that talks to the API via Redux Toolkit Query.
 - **`server/`** — a Node.js + Express REST API backed by PostgreSQL via Prisma ORM.

-The dashboard is organized around six main sections — **Dashboard, Inventory, Products, Users, Expenses,** and **Settings** — reachable from a collapsible sidebar, with full light/dark theme support.
+The dashboard is organized around six main sections — **Dashboard, Inventory, Products, Users, Expenses,** and **Settings** accessed from the sidebar.

 ## ✨ Key Features